-Yes, that is the plan, but alcohol will continue to be prohibited on all other parts of the property, including the beach.
+Yes, but alcohol will continue to be prohibited on all other parts of the property, including the beach.

 2012 - Legislation was initially passed to allow alcohol in the pavilion as a part of the dining experience after this restoration is complete, since there was a prohibition on alcohol in all of Indiana Dunes State Park at that time.
 (Note - that prohibition does not extend to other state parks and reservoirs, other than at beaches.).
 A 2014 Natural Resources Commission ruling reinforced this approach.

 2015 - Legislation passed that also allows alcohol within 100 feet of the pavilion premises as legally defined in the lease.
 This extension was primarily to accommodate one-day, off-season events such as a wine-tasting that might be planned for a tent set up in the parking lot.
 Pavilion Partners, LLC is required to obtain a special events permit from the DNR for any event of this nature outside the pavilion, and approval is not guaranteed.
 Pavilion Partners is also required to obtain all appropriate alcohol licenses and permits for the pavilion or for special events approved by the DNR.
 These permits would clearly define where alcohol is allowed and where it is prohibited.
 Alcohol will continue to be banned throughout the rest of the park, including the beach.